LzVv123456/I2CL/README.md

 5. **Configuration and Ablation Studies**

     For ablation studies and other configurations, please refer to `configs/config_i2cl.py` and the corresponding code files for more details.

+Please don't hesitate to drop an email at zhuowei.li@cs.rutgers.edu if you have question.

 ## License